loopbackio/loopback.io/pages/en/contrib/style-guide.md

 Use imperative mood, **do not** start test names with `should`.

-The test name should make it clear:
+The test name should make clear:

- - what is being tested, what are the conditions specific to this test case
+ - What is being tested, and the conditions specific to this test case.
- - what is the expected outcome
+ - Expected outcome.

 Run `mocha -R spec` to review test names.

-Good:
+**Good**:

 ```js
 describe('strong-error-handler', () => {